 Newly-promoted Inspector Jean Darblay takes charge of the police station in the fictional Lancashire town of Hartley.
 She is the first woman to be placed in charge of the station and ...

-Ken Boon and Harry Crawford are two middle-aged ex-firemen who start out in business together, initially in Birmingham and later in Nottingham.
+Ken Boon and Harry Crawford are two middle-aged ex-firemen.
+Harry retires and opens a hotel (The Grand Hotel), with Ken as a temporary odd-job man.
 During the seven series (1986-1992), Ken ...
 See full summary »

 Newly-promoted Inspector Jean Darblay takes charge of the police station in the fictional Lancashire town of Hartley.
 She is the first woman to be placed in charge of the station and initially there is considerable scepticism from the long-standing staff of Sergeants Joe Beck and George Parrish.
-After the second series, Jean Darblay left and was replaced by Kate Longton.
+After the third series, Jean Darblay left and was replaced by Kate Longton.
 Written by

 10 of 10 people found this review helpful.

 Was this review helpful to you?